-Most small businesses start off using a simple peer-to-peer computer network.
+Most businesses start off using a simple peer-to-peer computer network.
 The workstations are linked to each other without a server.
 This basic computer network system works while the business is in its infant stages, but as your business starts to grow, it negatively impacts productivity.

-When your small business gets too big for its computer network britches, it is time to seriously consider installing a centralized server system.
-A computer network via a server offers several key benefits for small business.
+When your business gets too big for its computer network britches, it is time to seriously consider installing a centralized server system.
+A computer network via a server offers several key benefits for business.
 You may just wonder how you ever managed without one.

 By using a computer network server, you have one primary location that stores all of your business’s important files.
 Using document scanning software like the ones found here, FilecenterDMS.com, allows you to save time and have a completely paperless business.
 This also helps keep track of documents and minimizes the confusion caused by employees emailing files back and forth.
 Instead of having files scattered among many computers and desktops, they are all in one easy-to-access location.
 Ideally, this leads to more collaboration, as employees can modify a file on the server.
 They can simply access one master file, make the necessary changes, and save.
 This spells the end to 16 different document versions.
 Huzzah!